Offering Care to All

 You don’t have to have a mental health diagnosis to benefit from therapy.
 Many people in therapy seek guidance for everyday concerns: relationship and job stress, or self-doubt.
 Others turn to therapy during difficult situations, such as a divorce or loss of a loved one.

+Please contact the church office for pricing.
 Accepted Payment: American Express, Visa, MasterCard, Discover, Cash or Check.
-Receipts supplied for insurance reimbursment
+Receipts supplied for insurance reimbursement.

 Everything you say to your therapist will be held in the strictest of confidence.
 North Carolina law protects the privacy of communications regarding mental health treatment between you and your therapist.
 Should you desire your information to be shared with your health care provider, we will supply the appropriate forms for you to fill out with your signature.

-The therapists at WCCC are not on call.
+The therapist at WCCC is not on call.
 We do not have specific access or privileges at any hospitals.
 We will do our best to respond to emergencies but we do NOT provide 24-hour coverage.
 If you or a family member have an emergency, please call 911.
 There are services available that provide rapid response and follow up access to psychiatric help.